ib565/OncoGraph-Engine/docs/FINETUNING_PLAN.md

 - **F2.1 (TARGETS Properties):** Requesting properties from the `TARGETS` relationship.
   - *Example:* "What is Dabrafenib's mechanism of action on BRAF?"
 - **F2.2 (AFFECTS_RESPONSE_TO Basic):** The effect of a `Biomarker` on a `Therapy`, often constrained by a `Disease`.
-  - *Example:* "How does EGFR T790M affect response to Osiminib in lung cancer?"
+  - *Example:* "How does EGFR T790M affect response to Osimertinib in lung cancer?"
 - **F2.3 (Evidential Properties):** Requesting specific evidence details from the `AFFECTS_RESPONSE_TO` relationship.
   - *Example:* "Provide PMIDs supporting that EGFR S492R confers resistance to cetuximab."
-- **F2.4 (Node Properties):** Requesting properties from a node itself, often combined with a lookup.
+- **F2.4 (Node Properties):** Requesting properties from a node itself.
-    - *Example:* "What are the tags for therapies that target BRAF?"
+    - *Example:* "What is the consequence of the BRAF V600E variant?"

 #### F3: Set-Based & Comparative Queries
 - **F3.1 (Union):** Therapies targeting `Gene A` OR `Gene B`.